softsideoftech/content/pages/undermining-myself.md

 But in my mind, I could only see the best case.
 This product would give our people transparency into how their peers perceived them.
 They would get this info in a safe and tactful way.
 It could even surface issues at the root of their personal development struggles.
 Which, of course, would be great openings for deeper conversations with their managers.

-So we went ahead with it.
-Or rather, I did.
+> _So we went ahead with it.
+Or rather, I did._

 The next week, I invited the founder of the feedback product to the SYMAN all-hands meeting.
 He showed us a nice demo and did his best to sell everyone on it.

 The response from the team felt lukewarm.
 But no one particularly objected so I took that as a good sign.
 I figured that people would get excited once they used the product for a while and started to see the benefits.

 Fast forward a couple of months, most people on the team had used the quick feedback a few times.
 A handful were using it on an ongoing basis.
+But...

-But no one was talking about it.
+> _No one was talking about it._

 I didn’t see any signs that anyone had any useful insights.
 No one had conversations with their manager because of it.
 And the SYMAN leadership sounded “meh” about it whenever I asked them.
 Usage trailed off over the next several months until we finally put it out of its misery and shut it down.

+---

 ## Undermining Myself

 <b>S</b>o what happened?

 Was my vision that out of touch with reality?
 Maybe it was.
-I don’t know for sure.
+I won’t know for sure.
 But as an experiment, I doomed it from the start.

 I undermined my power and authority with the team by trying to push something through and failing at it.
 Though it sounds minor on the surface, I was surprised at how painful the experience felt for me.